Ozi-cheri/storyhubs/README.md

 - [Heroku](https://www.heroku.com/) was used to deploy the frontend of the project.

-- [Leonardo Ai](https://app.leonardo.ai/) created all the profile photos.
+- [Leonardo Ai](https://app.leonardo.ai/) was used to created the profile photos.
 - [ChatGPT](https://chatgpt.com/) created the book titles, author names and book reviews.
-- [Wirefames](https://tabletomarkdown.com/convert-spreadsheet-to-markdown/) created the table in my TESTING.md file.
 -
 - [FontAwesome](https://fontawesome.com/) was used to choose icons for the NavBar.